Assembly bias in the local PNG halo bias and its implication for $f_{\rm NL}$ constraints: Summary Conclusion

 \item The halo assembly bias signal from halo spin and sphericity is similar for $b_1$ and $\bphi$, and roughly preserves the $\bphi(b_1)$ relation of the full halo sample (cf.~Figs.~\ref{fig:bphiofb1ofp_1} and \ref{fig:bphiofb1ofp_2}).
 By contrast, varying the halo concentration shifts $b_1$ and $\bphi$ in opposite directions and impacts $\bphi$ appreciably more than $b_1$.
 The net result is a strong modification of the $\bphi(b_1)$ relation, which acquires a higher (lower) amplitude for higher (lower) concentration halos (cf.~Fig.~\ref{fig:bphiofb1ofp_2}).
 This differential impact of halo concentration, spin and sphericity on the $b_1$ and $\bphi$ parameters is interesting also from the point of view of the physics of cosmic structure formation, which would be interesting to investigate in future work.

 \end{itemize}

 The strong impact of halo concentration on the $\bphi(b_1)$ relation has important ramifications for $\fnl$ constraints, which currently do not take this effect into account.
 In Sec.~\ref{sec:fnl}, we presented a simple estimate of the importance of this to $\fnl$ constraints using BOSS DR12 galaxies, which we found can be significant.
 Assuming that BOSS galaxies are a representative sample of the whole halo concentration distribution, we obtain $\sigma_{\fnl} = 44$.
 Assuming instead that BOSS galaxies occupy the $33\%$ most and least concentrated halos, we obtained $\sigma_{\fnl} = 19$ and $\sigma_{\fnl} = 165$, respectively (cf.~Fig.~\ref{fig:boss}).
 The range of values of $\bphi$ spanned by these two concentration tertiles can cross zero, and so under this simplified analysis it is also possible to identify a population of halos with $|\bphi \ll 1|$ that would yield extremely weak constraints on $\fnl$.
 Further, observational constraints using quasars do often quote results for a variant of the universality relation $\bphi(b_1) = 2\delta_c(b_1 - 1.6)$ that attempts to describe objects that have recently merged.
 Figure \ref{fig:bphiofb1ofp_2} shows that this relation describes the $\bphi(b_1)$ relation of halos with concentrations between the mean and the lower tertile, but whether quasars occupy these or other halo populations is currently unknown.
+The takeaway is that our uncertain knowledge of the concentration of the host halos of observed tracers currently prevents us from determining the constraining power of galaxy data on $\fnl$.